tidymodels/recipes/tests/testthat/_snaps/dummy.md

     Condition
       Error in `step_dummy()`:
       Caused by error in `bake()`:
       !
-When `sparse = TRUE`, only "contr.treatment" contrasts are supported, not "contr.helmert".
+When `sparse = TRUE`, only "contr.treatment" and "contr_one_hot" contrasts are supported, not "contr.helmert".

 # bake method errors when needed non-standard role columns are missing